alexpacio/alexpacio.github.io/pages/about.rst

 .. title: About me
 .. slug: about

-Hello, I'm Alessandro Bolletta, a software developer specializing in backend development using Rust, networking and cloud technologies like AWS.
+Hello, I'm Alessandro Bolletta, a Software Developer specializing in backend development using Rust, Golang, Typescript and Site Reliability Engineer.

-Feel free to explore my blog where I share insights on the latest tech trends and tutorials on web development.
+In this blog I'm going to cover interesting things about computing and software development.

-In case you may have any exciting thing you wish to discuss with me, let's talk: alexpacio91 at gmail dot com
+Feel free to share your thoughts and reach me at: alexpacio91 at gmail dot com